All Products

 • Direction of change: You can change the storage redundancy type only from LRS to ZRS.
 You cannot change the storage redundancy type from ZRS to LRS.

-• Change methods: You can change the storage redundancy type only by using the OSS console and OSS API.
-You cannot use OSS SDKs or ossutil to change the storage redundancy type.
+• Methods: You can change the storage redundancy type only by using the OSS console, the OSS API and ossutil.
+You cannot use OSS SDKs to change the storage redundancy type.

 • Fees incurred: You are not charged for changing the storage redundancy type.
 However, you are charged storage fees based on ZRS instead of LRS after the storage redundancy type is changed.
 The unit price of ZRS is higher than that of LRS.
 For more information, visit the OSS pricing page.